Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Introduction

 \subsubsection{Distality, proximity and regional proximity}

 The concept of ``distality'' has been proved to be a very fruitful one for topological dynamics of flows, giving rise to a rather extensive theory; see \cite{E69, G76, Aus}.
-We will discuss this for semiflows in this paper. \begin{description} \item[(f)] We say that $x\in X$ is \textit{proximal} to $y\in X$, write $(x,y)\in P(T,X)$ or $P(X)$ or $y\in P[x]$, if there exist a net $\{t_n\}$ in $T$ and $z\in X$ with $t_n(x,y)\to(z,z)$.
-By definition,
+In fact it is also important in semiflows. \begin{description} \item[(f)] We say that $x\in X$ is \textit{proximal} to $y\in X$, write $(x,y)\in P(T,X)$ or $P(X)$ or $y\in P[x]$, if there exist a net $\{t_n\}$ in $T$ and a point $z\in X$ with $t_n(x,y)\to(z,z)$.
+By definition, it holds that

 \item[(g)] $(T,X)$ is called \textit{distal} if for all $x,y\in X$ with $x\not=y$, one can find some $\alpha\in\mathscr{U}_X$ with $t(x,y)\not\in\alpha$ for every $t\in T$. \item[(h)] An $x\in X$ is called a \textit{distal point} of $(T,X)$ if there exists no point other than itself in $\textrm{cls}_XTx$ to be proximal to it under $(T,X)$.